lithiumtech/rdbi/README.markdown

 ## Now onto Lua and Coolness:

-Jedis provides a basic way of loading a Lua script into Redis and eval the script by its sha1 hash. rDBI provides the same functionality but cleans it up so the application developer does not have to think about preloading the scripts on startup of the app and injecting in a hashmap of sha1 keys where ever they want to use Lua functionality. rDBI will cache the lua scripts internally and load them on demand while keeping it all threadsafe.
-The api is based off of [jDBI's fluent queries](http://jdbi.org/fluent_queries/).
+Jedis provides a basic way of loading a Lua script into Redis and eval the script by its sha1 hash. rDBI provides this functionality via fluent queries, based off of [jDBI's fluent queries](http://jdbi.org/fluent_queries/).
+The application developer does not have to think about preloading the scripts on startup of the app or creating enums and storing sha1 in hashmaps. rDBI will cache the lua scripts internally and load them on demand while keeping it all thread-safe.

 	private static interface TestDAO {
 		@RedisQuery(